Vintage Hardback Bonus: Frontispiece!

 The frontispiece, as you may have guessed, is found at the front of the book and is generally opposite the title page.
 Early reprints by Grosset & Dunlap sometimes included the frontispiece, but usually it was in black and white since the reprints were decidedly cheaper editions.

 The most notable frontispiece was painted by Norman Rockwell before his Saturday Evening Post days.
-His artwork, which is shown above, appears in "A Voice in the Wilderness" and was also used for the dust jacket in some editions.
+His artwork, which is shown above at center, appears in “A Voice in the Wilderness” and was also used for the dust jacket in some editions.

 Interested in starting or adding to your vintage hardback collection?
 Check the list of GLH titles to see which is the first edition publisher and then take a look at my favorite place to find vintage GLH, abebooks.com, or check out what’s for sale over at ebay to start collecting.